All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Optional (2.0 mg): Reserved for runners with significant weight to lose (25+ pounds).
 At this dose, careful attention to fueling is critical.
 Some runners describe it as "having to remind yourself to eat."

 Staying at 0.5 to 1.0 mg long-term is a legitimate strategy.
-You do not need to reach the maximum dose if a lower dose achieves your body composition goals.
+You don't need to reach the maximum dose if a lower dose achieves your body composition goals.

 The Runner's Weekly Ozempic Schedule

-Here is a weekly framework optimized for runners training 4 to 6 days per week:
+Here is a weekly framework improved for runners training 4 to 6 days per week:

 • Sunday: Long run day.
 Eat a proper breakfast 2 hours before.
 Fuel during the run.
 Eat a recovery meal after.
 Let appetite drive this day.